flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

-To implement this functionality in Flutter, create a native platform integration, or use an [existing plugin](https://pub.dartlang.org/flutter/), such as [`url_launcher`](https://pub.dartlang.org/packages/url_launcher), available with many other packages on [pub.dartlang](https://pub.dartlang.org/flutter).
+To implement this functionality in Flutter, create a native platform integration, or use an [existing plugin](https://pub.dartlang.org/flutter/), such as [`url_launcher`](https://pub.dartlang.org/packages/url_launcher), available with many other packages on the [Package site](https://pub.dartlang.org/flutter).

 # Async UI